Anne M. Mayes

 Anne Marie Mayes (August 30, 1964 – January 25, 2011) was an American material science and engineer and a Toyota professor at Massachusetts Institute of Technology (MIT), and MacVicar faculty fellow until 2006.
 She was the first woman to be promoted from assistant professor to tenured professor in the Department of Materials Science and Engineering at MIT.
 Mayes focused her research on lithium polymer batteries and the role of polymers in environmental issues.
 The Anne M. Mayes '86 Fellowship for graduate students at MIT is named in her honor.

-Early life and education

-Mayes was born in Aurora, Illinois to parents Leon S. Mayes and Sybil J. Mayes (née Knaus).
+Education

 Mayes graduated Mustang High School in Mustang, Oklahoma in 1982.
-After graduation, Mayes went on to study and earn a Bachelor of Science in Materials Science and Engineering from Massachusetts Institute of Technology(MIT) in 1986.
+She went on to study and earn a Bachelor of Science in Materials Science and Engineering from Massachusetts Institute of Technology(MIT) in 1986.
 She obtained her Ph.D. in Materials Science and Engineering from Northwestern University in 1991.
 At Northwestern University, Mayes was advised by Monica Olvera de la Cruz.
 Her Ph.D. research focused phase diagram of block copolymers.
 After completing her Ph.D., Mayes worked two years as visiting scientist at IBM's Alameda Research Center with Thomas P. Russell.